Bay Alarm Medical vs. LifeStation: Full Comparison for 2024

 Bay Alarm Medical also excels in the areas of device range and response time.
 Its at-home system has a 1,000-foot range from the base unit—which is double the range of LifeStation (500 feet).

-And based on our Reviews Team’s testing, Bay Alarm Medical has a response time of 1–15 seconds (how long it takes for the monitoring center operator to respond when you press the help button).
-LifeStation has an average response time of 15–25 seconds, which is a little longer.
-But both are below the industry average of 30 seconds, according to our Reviews Team’s testing.
+Based on our Reviews Team’s testing, Bay Alarm Medical has a response time of 45+ seconds (how long it takes for the monitoring center operator to respond when you press the help button).
+LifeStation has an average response time of 15–25 seconds.

 Equipment and activation fees